This course is for educators, SEL and behavior coaches, and school-based mental health professionals

 - Three – 1 hour group consultations.
-We will attempt to organize the groups based on your role as an educator or as a school-based MH professional.
+We will attempt to organize the groups based on your role in schools or with educators.

 Bonus Webinar: Using a Developmental Mindsets Paradigm when Working with Other Adults